calendar42/Calendar42-documentation/rest-api/oAuth-authorization.md

 **Send the access token to an API**

-  After an application obtains an access token needs to send the token to the C42 API in the HTTP authorization header.
-E.g:
+  The access token retrieved in the previous step needs to be send in the HTTP authorization header with each API request:

   `'Authorization': 'Bearer 9944fake99c62btoken8ad8examplebbdfc6ee4b'`

-  It is possible to send tokens as URI query-string parameters, but we **do not recommend it**, because URI parameters can end up in log files that are not completely secure.
-Also, it is good REST practice to avoid creating unnecessary URI parameter names.
+  It is possible to send tokens as URI query-string parameters, but we **do not recommend it**, as it's considered to be less secure.

-  Access tokens are valid only for the set of operations and resources described in the scope of the token request.
-For example, if an access token is issued for the C42 API, it does not grant access to the C42 Contacts API.
-You can, however, send that access token to the C42 API multiple times for similar operations.

 **Refresh the access token, if necessary**